Indirect Business Taxes: A Definition and Examples for Small Businesses

-Indirect business taxes are taxes that are built into the price of a good or service.
+Direct taxes are paid directly to the government by the taxpayer, like income taxes and property taxes.
+Indirect business taxes are taxes that are often built into the price of a good or service.
 The purchaser may not be aware that tax is included in the price, which is why indirect taxes are sometimes called “hidden taxes.”

 Since indirect business taxes are rolled into the price or a good or service, the buyer pays more than they normally would.
 The price has to be raised to accommodate the indirect tax.

-Small businesses may have to pay indirect taxes in the form of gasoline tax, which is included in the price of gas at the pump, or in the form of import duties or tariffs on equipment, raw materials or products to be resold.
+Examples of indirect tax include gasoline tax, which is included in the price of gas at the pump, or in the form of import duties or tariffs on equipment, raw materials, or products to be resold.